lleonart1984/Rendering-Project-using-DX12/Readme.md

 In CA4G is presented a new command list manager named `DXRManager`.
 This command list manager works internally over a DIRECT-type command list (can be cast to `GraphicsManager` if necessary).
 Similarly to a `GraphicsManager` setup (setting a pipeline object), DXR works setting a `RTPipelineManager` object into the pipeline.
 Then, developer can decide what ray-tracing program to activate and how to setup shaders (ray-generations, miss and hit groups) to obtain the desired ray-trace process.

-For devices that doesn't have DXR hardware support, internally in DXRManager will be used a fallback device object transparently.
+For devices that doesn't have DXR hardware support, internally in DXRManager will be used a fallback device object.
 Developers do not need to handle this.

 To explain step-by-step proposed DXR support in CA4G will be used the first example from the DirectX Samples repository.
 In this example a basic library is defined with three shaders: a shader to generate parallel rays in a normalized viewport (`MyRaygenShader`), a miss shader to paint a solid color when ray misses the geometry (`MyMissShader`), and a closest hit shader (`MyClosestHitShader`) to color ray payload with the barycentric coordinates of the intersection.